-We are only 100 yards from the other Sheringham station which is served by National Express East Anglia.
-You may claim a 10% discount on presentation of a valid National Express rail ticket, except on special events.
+We are only across the road from the other Sheringham station which is served by Abellio Greater Anglia.
+You may claim a 10% discount on presentation of a valid rail ticket to Sheringham, except on special events.

 Please click here for details of wheelchair access.

 There is souvenir shop, with a wide range of railway books, videos, souvenirs and postcards, together with a buffet on platform 1.
 On the same platform you will find a waiting room, with a coal fire during the colder months.
 There are museum displays in the waiting room at various times throughout the year.